 She also took part in a roundtable discussion with a bipartisan group of lawmakers — including Democrat Sen. Jeanne Shaheen and Republicans Sen. Jim Risch, Sen. Marco Rubio, and Sen. Shelley Moore Capito — about the plan.
 Ivanka, whose advisor role includes advocating for women and families, said in an interview with Cheddar, "We're now the first country in the world that requires women to be at the table when negotiating peace agreements and mediations."

-“The prioritization of women across the United States’ security structures and diplomatic efforts is fundamental to preventing conflict and forging a durable peace worldwide,” Sen. Shaheen said in the statement.
+“The prioritisation of women across the United States’ security structures and diplomatic efforts is fundamental to preventing conflict and forging a durable peace worldwide,” Sen. Shaheen said in the statement.
 “We need female representation on the world stage to accurately reflect the makeup of communities directly impacted by violence and armed conflict.”

 The strategy will be to push agencies and federal departments that deal with issues surrounding foreign policy and international aid to include more input from women in disaster recovery and global peace efforts.
 The plan follows the 2017 Women, Peace, and Security Act, authored by Sen. Shaheen, which sought to include more women in international conflict resolution, and was signed into law by President Trump in October 2017.